apache/accumulo-website/_docs-2/security/authorizations.md

     config -t table -s table.constraint.1=org.apache.accumulo.core.security.VisibilityConstraint

 Any user with the alter table permission can add or remove this constraint.
-This constraint is not applied to bulk imported data, if this a concern then disable the bulk import permission.
+This constraint is not applied to bulk imported data, if this is a concern, disable the bulk import permission.

 ### Advanced Authorizations Handling

 For applications serving many users, it is not expected that an Accumulo user will be created for each application user.
-In this case an Accumulo user with all authorizations needed by any of the applications users must be created.
+In this case an Accumulo user with all authorizations needed by all of the application's users must be created.
 To service queries, the application should create a scanner with the application user's authorizations.
 These authorizations could be obtained from a trusted 3rd party.

-Often production systems will integrate with Public-Key Infrastructure (PKI) and designate client code within the query layer to negotiate with PKI servers in order to authenticate users and retrieve their authorization tokens (credentials).
+Often, production systems will integrate with Public-Key Infrastructure (PKI) and designate client code within the query layer to negotiate with PKI servers in order to authenticate users and retrieve their authorization tokens (credentials).
 This requires users to specify only the information necessary to authenticate themselves